 - Pre-selection: in this step managers define the job requirements, the personal qualities of an ideal candidate and the skills required for the role.

 - Selection: the selection process entails reviewing the applicants' CVs, conducting interviews, administering psychometric tests and selecting the ideal employee.

 - Post-Selection: the post-select phase is critical to ensure the company retains the new talent.
 This stage requires familiarisation with the individual hired and providing excellent on-boarding.

 Often recruiters rely on CV's and gut feeling to select an employee.
-DISC Recruitment assessments support the hiring process from selection to on-boarding.
+DISC Recruitment assessments and hiring assessment tools support the hiring process from selection to on-boarding.
 Remove guess-work from the recruitment process and reduce the cost associated with a poor hire.
 81% of companies expect to make more reliable, less risky decisions using psychometric tests.

 How you can improve your recruitment process